Omar & the Howlers: Success

 It was not until 1987, however, when Dykes signed a recording contract with Columbia, that the band would succeed.
-That year saw the release of Hard Times in the Land of Plenty, that went on to sell over 500,000 copies.
+That year saw the release of Hard Times in the Land of Plenty, which went on to sell over 500,000 copies.
 The band now consisted of Dykes singing and playing guitar, Bruce Jones on bass, and Wes Starr on drums.
 Dykes and this rhythm section have been playing together off and on for over 30 years.

 Since then, Omar And The Howlers has released more than twenty-five albums on Amazing, Austin, Columbia, Antone's, Bullseye Blues, Watermelon, Black Top, Blind Pig, Provogue, Ruf Records, and their current record label, Big Guitar Music.